Everyone asks: “What is better: cash or non-cash awards?” The mob of sales reps clamor, “Give me cash, not prizes.”

 Before launching a spiff program, Human Resources wisdom advises that existing compensation structures must first satisfy basic monetary needs.
 Conclusion: Cash is king for base pay and commissions – but non-cash spiffs add extra motivation.

-The all-time classic research paper on the pro/con of cash vs. non-cash is “The Benefits of Tangible Non-Monetary Incentives” by Scott Jeffrey, assistant professor in the Department of Management Sciences at the University of Waterloo, Ontario.
-The research identified 4 key reasons for using non-cash awards in incentive or recognition programs, and I will add 2 new reasons.
+Scott Jeffrey’s research paper, “The Benefits of Tangible Non-Monetary Incentives,” serves as a fundamental resource for assessing cash versus non-cash rewards.
+As an assistant professor at the University of Waterloo, Ontario, Jeffrey identified four primary reasons for utilizing non-cash rewards in incentive programs, to which I intend to add two supplementary reasons.
 Plus, as a bonus, to simplify the multisyllabic words researchers like Dr. Jeffrey use, I’m adding a research-for-dummies translation for regular folks like us.

 Here are the six reasons to consider merchandise or gift cards for the next sales contest: